hermetico/TFG/README.md

 too much.
 And my sister who has always been there to lend a hand and willing to share her experience.
 To my friends and colleagues from Universitat de Barcelona.
-They know I just did it for the lulz because Together we lose.
+They know I just did it for the lulz because *Together we lose*.
 Finally, I would like to thank Neurcar.
 She did not want me to write these acknowl- edgments, she is the reason why I did it though.